outdreamer/build-a-cure-1/docs/tasks/work.md

 		- example: 'Clarence told me that x'

-			- assumptions:
+			- assumptions
-				- assumption: 'you know who Clarence is'
+				- assumption: 'that you know who Clarence is'
 					- assumption reason: 'because they didnt include the last name'
 					- assumption type: 'you know the missing information'

-				- assumption: 'you want to know who gave me the information' (hence why theyre telling you)
+				- assumption: 'that you want to know who gave me the information' (hence why theyre telling you)
 					- assumption reason: 'because its not certain that you need/want to know who gave you the information, as there may be protocols involved precluding that'
 					- assumption type: assuming intent (assuming you intend to find out who gave them the information)

 			- implications
-				- 'they had a conversation with Clarence'
+				- 'they had a conversation with Clarence' (implies conversation object)
-				- 'Clarence had valuable information to communicate'
+				- 'Clarence had valuable information to communicate' (implies valuable information exchange potential & execution)
-				- 'Clarence thought it was best to communicate this to them'
+				- 'Clarence thought it was best/important/necessary to communicate this to recipients' (implies reason for the communication)

 			- questions
-				- 'was the conversation in a meeting or in private'
+				- situation context: 'was the conversation in a meeting or in private'
-				- 'was the conversation by email/chat/phone, in person, or by video conference'
+				- medium: 'was the conversation by email/chat/phone, in person, or by video conference'

 			- intents
+				- direct intents
-				- 'indicate the source of information' (Clarence)
+					- 'indicate the source of information' (add legitimacy or deflect responsibility)
-				- 'indicate that they have information x'
+					- 'indicate that they have information x' (prepare the recipient)
-				- 'indicate that they would like to share this information x with you'
+					- 'indicate that they would like to share this information x with you' (explicitly/implicitly declare their intent)
+					- 'indicate information x' (share information)

+				- alternative intents
+					- 'Clarence did not intend to send this (or some email metadata like recipient or timing or content was accidental)' (explanation for irrelevant information)
+					- 'Clarence did not finish the email' (explanation for incompleteness)
+					- 'Clarence did not organize/format the email, swayed by his emotional state or imminent deadline' (explanation for disorganization)
+					- 'Clarence forgot he already sent this email or a similar email' (explanation for repetition)
+					- 'Clarence or his source was misinformed' (explanation for misinformation)
+					- 'Clarence is trying to be deceptive' (explanation for misinformation)
+					- 'Clarence forgot to take out information y' (explanation for excessive information)

 	- regex model for language patterns